EleanorBurgess0940/tracking_tv/README.md

 # TV Track
 This application allows users to search for TV shows, discover key information and save shows to a watchlist.

 The app was built with the MERN stack (MongoDB, Express, React and Node.JS).
-It relies on The Movie DB for external API calls to provide show data.
+It relies on The Movie Datbase (https://www.themoviedb.org/) for external API calls to provide show data.

 ## Table of Contents
 1. [Description](#description)